MarathonLabs/marathon-cloud-cli/README.md

         allure raw results output folder
   -system-image string
         OS-specific system image.
 For Android one of [default,google_apis].
-For iOS only [default]
+For iOS only [default] -isolated bool
+        Run each test using isolated execution.
+Default is false.
 ```